 - Soaking dried fruits is a simple process when making a fruit loaf.
 You can do this and leave the fruit to soak overnight, but in many cases and depending on how dry the fruit is, a minimum of 4 hours is fine.

-- When the tea has brewed, remove the tea bags and strain if using loose leaf tea,and weigh the amount of liquid needed for this recipe.
+- When brewed, remove the tea bags and strain if using loose leaf tea, and weigh the amount of liquid needed for this recipe.
 If any of the liquid has evaporated top up with a little water or orange juice.
 Pour the tea over the fruit giving everything a good mix and cover with a pan lid or clean tea towel and leave for at least 4 hours to allow the fruit to soak up as much of the tea as possible.

-- When you are ready to bake the tea loaves, line 2 x 1lb loaf tins with baking parchment or cake tin liners.
+- When you are ready to bake, line 2 x 1lb loaf tins with baking parchment or cake tin liners.
 If the cake liners are a little on the large side, fold them along the centre to fit the tin.

-- You will notice just how much tea has been soaked into the fruit and how juicy and plump they look.
-There will still be plenty of tea liquid left DO NOT throw any of the liquid away.
+- You will notice just how much liquid has been soaked into the fruit and how juicy and plump they look.
+There will still be plenty of liquid left DO NOT throw any of this away.

 - Preheat the oven to 160deg c (fan assisted oven)